ritishgumber/aws-snowball-user-guide/doc_source/transfer-petabytes.md

 ## Calibrating a Large Transfer<a name="calibrating-large-transfer"></a>

 You can calibrate a large transfer by running the `snowball cp` command with a representative set of your data transfer segments\.
-In other words, choose a number of the data segments that you defined following last section's guidelines and transfer them to a Snowball, while making a record of the transfer speed and total transfer time for each operation\.
+In other words, choose a number of the data segments that you defined following last section's guidelines and transfer them to a Snowball\.
+At the same time, make a record of the transfer speed and total transfer time for each operation\.

 **Note**
 You can also use the `snowball test` command to perform calibration before receiving a Snowball\.
 For more information about using that command, see [Testing Your Data Transfer with the Snowball Client](using-client.md#testing-client)\.